-Gillian, our lead nurse works Monday – Thursday.
-She is a practitioner in her own right and as such she can see patients and prescribe if required for minor illness including: urinary tract infection, cough, sore throat, asthma flare, chest infection, bites, rashes, allergies and sinusitis.
-She can also deal with requests for contraception or hormone replacement therapy.
+Our advanced nurse practitioners can deal with many ailments.
+They are practitioners in their own right and as such they can see patients and prescribe if required for minor illness including: urinary tract infection, cough, sore throat, asthma flare, chest infection, bites, rashes, allergies and sinusitis.
+They can also deal with requests for contraception or hormone replacement therapy.

-Jackie has clinics on a Thursday and Friday.
+Jackie Low – Advanced Nurse Practitioner – has clinics on a Monday/Thursday/Friday.

 Health Care Assistants & Phlebotomists

-Karen covers our morning clinics, Shona our afternoon and Margaret covers our late surgery on a Tuesday evening.
+Karen covers Monday – Thursday, Shona covers Wednesday – Friday and Margaret covers our late surgery on a Tuesday evening.
+Sarah works Monday – Wednesday.

 Our HCA’s can check your blood pressure, take blood samples, provide hypertension reviews and may advise in other aspects of chronic disease management and general health care.
 There are appointments available daily.

-Karen can also do B12 and flu injections, chronic heart disease monitoring, diabetic reviews including foot checks, chronic kidney disease reviews, thyroid reviews, DMARD reviews and new patient medicals.
+Karen and Shona can also do B12 injections, chronic heart disease monitoring, diabetic reviews including foot checks, chronic kidney disease reviews, thyroid reviews, DMARD reviews and new patient medicals.

-Our team of district nursing staff is headed up by Sister Jane Brown.
-We also have Sister Ann Marie Ross who covers Levenside in addition to other practices in the health centre.
-Staff nurses include Catriona Lynch, Anna Short and Nicole Johnston and the nursing assistants are Margaret Nicholas and Helen Armstrong.
+Our team of district nursing staff is headed up by Nicole Johnston.
+Staff nurses include Catriona Lynch, Anna Short, Stephanie Clark and Gillian Harvey.
+The nursing assistants are Margaret Nicholas and Helen Armstrong.